finos/symphony-wdk/docs/architecture.md

 with the BDK Spring Boot starter was quite easy.

 We made sure that the usage of Camunda stays an implementation detail and that another execution engine could be used instead without impacting workflow developers.
-Hence, SWADL, a simpler and
+Hence, SWADL, a simpler and higher level to define workflows (compared to BPMN).

 To put it simply, deploying a workflow means taking a SWADL file translating it to BPMN and have Camunda run it.
 The workflow bot also takes care of dispatching datafeed events as events understood by Camunda to trigger workflow